miptleha/cs-xsd-class-generator/README.md

 Console application that converts xsd to cs classes.<br/>
 Generated classes have methods to serialize/deserialize to xml (optional).<br/>
 Generated classes have methods to initialize object from db (optional).<br/>
-Generated methods for [Database generator](https://github.com/miptleha/cs-query-generator) (optional).
+Generate methods for [Database generator](https://github.com/miptleha/cs-query-generator) (optional).

 ## How to use